Trudeau Actually Held A 'Poutine Summit' With Belgian PM

 The free trade deal will shave 98 per cent of tariffs on both sides, opening Canadian businesses to a market of 500 million Europeans.

-But it’s not all smiles over the thought of Belgium potato frites and squeaky cheese curd exports.
+But it’s not all smiles over the thought of Belgian frites and squeaky cheese curd exports.

 A report published in International Journal of Political Economy, authors Pierre Kohler and Servaas Storm warn the deal could eliminate 23,000 trade-related jobs in Canada by 2023.